 the tax collection. est 2015

-The TAX Collection is a multi modal creative platform aimed at revolutionizing the way popular culture interacts within producer-consumer, artist-audience, and creator-user relationships.
+The TAX Collection is a multimodal creative platform aimed at revolutionizing the way popular culture interacts within artist-audience and producer-consumer relationships.
 Culture stagnates around specific icons and imagery for no apparent reason; it simply just does.
 The general public has been duped, allowing them selves to be misled into subscribing to industry set standards and trends.
 Durkheim explains that anything can be considered sacred through the act of setting it apart.
 We pose the rhetorical question, “Who says?”
 Sacred things are not set apart because they are special; sacred things are special because they are set apart.
 Just as in popular culture, trends dominate consumer desire and, in turn, creators and artists are tailored to design what the consumer considers trendy - stifling artistic freedom of expression.

 As both consumers and creators, we have come to find that there is a loud dampening of artistic voice in popular culture.
 If the creator of a product is not setting a trend, they are succumbing to one.
 We carry the belief that all art deserves recognition, and all creativity be praised.
 By upholding the individual integrity of every artist, we believe we can not only change the way consumers interact with creators, but also the way they interact with the culture that is created for, and around them.